-The Deputy Chief serves as the immediate supervisor to the six lieutenants.
+The Deputy Chief serves as the immediate supervisor to the six lieutenants and lead the daily operations to insure readiness to response.
 Each lieutenant is the immediate supervisor to the firefighter/paramedics assigned to the station and shift.
 Two stations are staffed 24/7/365 with an average daily staffing of ten personnel with the deputy chief and chief responding to escalated incidents.
 In addition to responding to emergency calls, the personnel on duty participate in training exercises, safety inspections of businesses, cleaning, and inspection, as well as minor maintenance on stations, apparatus and equipment, as well as physical fitness.